-If you are receiving your second dose at the campus site, you must also bring your CDC card showing proof of having received the first dose of the Pfizer vaccine.
+If you are receiving your second dose or booster dose, you must also bring your CDC card showing proof of having received the first dose(s) of the Pfizer vaccine.

-Vaccines recognized by the Protect Purdue Health Center
+Vaccines recognized by the Purdue

 Purdue recognizes the following COVID-19 vaccinations, which have gained Emergency Use Authorization (EUA) from the U.S. Food and Drug Administration (FDA) and/or have been approved by the World Health Organization (WHO).
 Should other vaccines receive such FDA authorization or WHO approval, they will be added to this list at that time.
 Please note that if you receive a two-dose vaccine, in most cases, both doses must be from the same manufacturer.

-Beijing Bio-Institute of Biological Products Co Ltd|
+|Inactivated virus/aluminum adjuvant||Sinopharm||Beijing Bio-Institute of Biological Products Co Ltd|

 Because fatigue, headache, fever and muscle pain are common side effects of the COVID-19 vaccine, particularly in younger individuals, students should carefully consider their academic calendar when scheduling their vaccine appointment and consider how any side effects might affect deadlines and exams.
 Take note of dates you want to avoid — again, knowing that the second dose needs to be administered 21-42 days after the first.
-Finally, for any COVID-19 medical inquiries, please contact the Protect Purdue Health Center at 765-496-INFO.

 You may experience some mild side effects, which are normal signs that your body is building protection.
 Side effects after your second dose may be more intense than after your first dose.
 Learn more about what side effects to expect.